OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/proxy-support.md

 ### SSH Targets {#ProxySupport-SSHTargets}

-Configuring a proxy for a SSH Target works in essentially the same way as with a Listening Tentacle as described above.
+Configuring a proxy for an SSH target works in essentially the same way as with a Listening Tentacle as described above.
 Simply configure up the proxy details via {{Infrastructure,Proxies}} and then select the appropriate proxy in the SSH Target details screen.

 ### Polling Tentacles {#ProxySupport-PollingTentacles}